johnnyawesome/BitDefenderTickRemover/README.md

 Because if a site is deemed malicious, *BitDefender will put a red exclamation mark next to it*.

 I don't have to know when a site is safe.
-Bit I'd like to know when it's unsafe.
+But I'd like to know when it's unsafe.
 This Userscript does just that for me.

 Use at your own risk.